--Preventing and Tackling Bullying (July 2017),
+Preventing and Tackling Bullying (July 2017),

-Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated at The Burlington House.
-Bullying is defined as deliberately hurtful behaviour, which is usually repeated over a period of time, where it is difficult for those being bullied to defend themselves.
+Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated at Burlington House School.
+Bullying is defined as deliberately hurtful behaviour, which is repeated over a period of time, where it is difficult for those being bullied to defend themselves.
+Bullying can be rooted in prejudice and can also be based on discrimination, whereby one individual, or group of individuals, is treated unfavourably due to a particular protected characteristic, as defined by the Equality Act (2010).